amacdonaldai/AI-mini-session/README.md

 ---

+---

 ## 🛠️ Tools and Resources

-Below is a list of tools and platforms we'll be utilizing throughout the workshop, along with their official websites for easy access:
+Below is a list of tools and platforms we'll be utilizing throughout the workshop, organized alphabetically for easy access:

+- **[Bolt](https://bolt.new/)**: A platform for rapid prototyping and development, accessible via the `bolt.new` domain.

 - **[ChatGPT](https://chatgpt.com/)**: An AI language model developed by OpenAI, capable of generating human-like text based on user prompts.

+- **[ChatGPT Canvas](https://openai.com/chatgpt/overview/)**: A collaborative workspace within ChatGPT that enhances productivity for coding and writing tasks.

 - **[Claude](https://www.anthropic.com/claude)**: An AI chatbot developed by Anthropic, designed to assist with various tasks through conversational interactions.

+- **[Claude Artifacts](https://www.anthropic.com/claude)**: A feature within Claude that fosters creativity and productivity in content creation and software development.

+- **[CLINE](https://cline.dev/)**: A command-line interface tool that integrates with no-code/low-code workflows to streamline development processes.

 - **[GPT Engineer](https://github.com/AntonOsika/gpt-engineer)**: A tool that leverages GPT models to assist in generating and refining code snippets based on user inputs.

-- **[Bolt](https://bolt.new/)**: A platform for rapid prototyping and development, accessible via the `bolt.new` domain.
+- **[NotebookLM](https://www.google.com/notebooklm/)**: An AI-powered note-taking and research tool developed by Google, designed to help users organize and understand information.

+- **[Replit](https://replit.com/)**: An online coding platform that allows users to write, run, and share code in various programming languages.

 - **[Vercel (v0.dev)](https://vercel.com/)**: A platform for frontend developers, providing the speed and reliability innovators need to create at the moment of inspiration.

-- **[Replit](https://replit.com/)**: An online coding platform that allows users to write, run, and share code in various programming languages.

-- **[NotebookLM](https://www.google.com/notebooklm/)**: An AI-powered note-taking and research tool developed by Google, designed to help users organize and understand information.

-- **[ChatGPT Canvas](https://openai.com/chatgpt/overview/)**: A collaborative workspace within ChatGPT that enhances productivity for coding and writing tasks.

-- **[Claude Artifacts](https://www.anthropic.com/claude)**: A feature within Claude that fosters creativity and productivity in content creation and software development.

-- **[CLINE](https://cline.dev/)**: A command-line interface tool that integrates with no-code/low-code workflows to streamline development processes.
 <br>
+Feel free to explore these resources to familiarize yourself with the tools we'll be using during the workshop.

+---

 Feel free to explore these resources to familiarize yourself with the tools we'll be using during the workshop.

 ---